nothingnothings/NodeShopRestAPIBackend/README.md

 ![NodeShop](snapshot/NodeShop2.png)

-The backend of NodeShop REST API, the frontend Single Page Application (SPA) built with the ReactJS (create-react-app) library.
+The backend of ["NodeShop"](https://github.com/nothingnothings/NodeShopRestAPI), the frontend Single Page Application (SPA) project built with the ReactJS (create-react-app) library.

 The App was bootstrapped with `create-react-app` and deployed with `gh-pages`, assisted by the GitHub Actions feature.
 This app is also available as a "multi-page" app, without ReactJS.
 The project can be found [here](www.dummy.com).